shivasinghal2000/PingCLI/README.md

 The program will start running and send repeated echo requests.

 ## Program Output
 After starting the program, assuming all parameters are entered correctly, the program writes to stdout upon reception of the acknowledgement/"echo reply" message.
-The following format is followed:
+The output can be found in the following format:
 ```
 request # <request number>:    RTT time = <time in ms>    <percentage> packet loss
 ```